ondinafrate/reactnd-project-myreads-starter/README.md

 # My Book Reads Project

 This is the starter template for the final assessment project for Udacity's Front-end Developer scholarship course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+The app gives the user a chance to add and change the books he/she loves and which ones he/she wants to read next.

 ## How to run the app

-To get started developing right away:
+To get started:

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

+## How to run the app

+The main page shows 3 shelves for books.

+The main page shows a control that allows users to move books between shelves.
+The control should be tied to each book instance.

+When the browser is refreshed, the same information is displayed on the page.

+## Search

+The search page has a search input field.
+As the user types into the search field, books that match the query are displayed on the page.

+Search results on the search page allow the user to select “currently reading”, “want to read”, or “read” to place the book in a certain shelf.

+When an item is categorized on the search page, and the user navigates to the main page, it appears on that shelf in the main page.

 ## What You're Getting
 ```bash